All Collections

 Step 5: Stop Loss (optional)

-On the opposite to the Take Profit order, where you can close the position with a positive outcome, you can also set a Stop Loss.
+On the opposite of the Take Profit order, where you can close the position with a positive outcome, you can also set a Stop Loss.
 This order will prevent your bot from any further losses and close the position when the price goes in the opposite direction.

 The Stop Loss level is calculated based on the maximum weighted average position price.
 It always closes the cycle by placing and executing a market buy/sell order, depending on the previously selected strategy (Long/Short).